Israeli strike on school-turned-shelter in Gaza kills 27

 UN peacekeepers caught in intensified fighting in Lebanon

+Israel accuses Hezbollah of establishing militant infrastructure right along the border in violation of the U.N.
+Security Council resolution that ended the 2006 war.
+It has warned people to evacuate from dozens of communities in southern Lebanon, many of which are outside the buffer zone.

+The U.N. peacekeeping chief, Jean-Pierre Lacroix, said last week that U.N. peacekeepers were staying in their positions on Lebanon's southern border despite Israel's request to vacate some areas before it launched its ground operation against Hezbollah.

-The Hezbollah militant group in Lebanon began firing rockets into Israel on Oct.
+Hezbollah began firing rockets into Israel on Oct.
 8, 2023, in support of Hamas and the Palestinians, drawing Israeli airstrikes in retaliation.

 Iran supports Hamas, Hezbollah and other armed groups across the region that refer to themselves as the Axis of Resistance against Israel.
 Iran launched some 180 ballistic missiles at Israel last week in retaliation for the killing of top Hamas and Hezbollah militants.